 What lessons did you learn personally from this time?

 New regular customers is one, as we were always there for our new customers as well as our usual ones during the crisis.
 There is also the assurance that we’re ready.
 The crisis caught us off-guard when it first broke.
 No-one really believed the virus would come to Switzerland.
-Nevertheless, we adapted quickly and now we’re ready for anything.
+Nevertheless, we adapted quickly.